Charlevoix County courts, clerk info

 Neil Philip Salisbury, 28 and Hannah Lynne Doan, 26, both of Charlevoix

-Christopher Michael Iosco, 38 and Nesrine Nihad Charif, 27, both of Lombard, IL

-Oliver Spencer Reed, 29 of Saint Louis, MO and Alexandra Kelly Still, 28 of Williamsburg, VA

-Matthew Arnold Kotesky, 33 of Vanderbilt and Catherine Jamison Bair, 32 of Boyne City
+Matthew Arnold Koteskey, 33 of Vanderbilt and Catherine Jamison Bair, 32 of Boyne City

+James Noal Herrera, 52 and Judith Ann Chaney, 53, both of East Jordan